Fundamental limits on concentrating and preserving tensorized quantum resources

 \section{Quantum resource theory}

 Let us begin by briefly introducing the basic formalism of QRTs.
 A resource theory is individually determined by the restrictions imposed on freely available operations, which defines the set of free operations $ \mathcal{O}$.
-The states that can be accessible using the free operations in $ \mathcal{O}$ are considered as free states, forming the set $ \mathcal{F} $.
+The states that can be accessible using the free operations in $ \mathcal{O}$ are considered as free states, forming a convex set $ \mathcal{F} $.
 All the states other than free states are considered as resource states.
 The golden rule of QRTs is that free operations never create resources.
 That is, if $ \rho \in \mathcal{F} $ and $ \Phi \in \mathcal{O} $, then $ \Phi(\rho) \in \mathcal{F} $.
 One might consider the maximal set of free operations $ \tilde{\mathcal{O}} $, the collection of all operations satisfying this golden rule.
 On the other hand, we may consider a subset $ \mathcal{O} $ that does not necessarily contain all possible free operations, but includes only those free operations with operational motivation.

 Let us take the resource theory of entanglement as an example.
 Here entangled states are considered as resources, while $ \mathcal{F} $ consists of separable states.
 The maximal set $ \tilde{\mathcal{O}} $ must be constructed by all non-entangling operations \cite{Harrow2003,Brandao2008,Chitambar2020}, while LOCC is a physically motivated subset $ \mathcal{O} $ of non-entangling operations widely used in the study of entanglement manipulation.
 Choosing a different set of free operations exhibits a different property of quantum resource.